Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/README.md

 main("your_folder", "1", "GME")
 ~~~

-The fisrt argument is the folder ypu want to analyze, the second argument is the number of the panel of the data (remember that used panels are Human I or II) and the third is the normalization method to use.
-Currently, there is only one metho available (GME).
+The fisrt argument is the folder you want to analyze, the second argument is the number of the panel of the data (remember that used panels are Human I or II) and the third is the normalization method to use.
+Currently, there is only one method available (GME).

 ### Results